Obesity is a medical condition in which a high amount of body fat increases the chance of developing medical problems.

 You can control many of these risk factors by changing your lifestyle.
 If you have obesity, your doctor can help you begin a weight-loss program.
-A starting goal of losing 5% - 10% of your current weight will reduce your risk of developing obesity-related diseases.
+A starting goal of losing 5 to 10% of your current weight will reduce your risk of developing obesity-related diseases.